sacooperresearch-collab/kids-coherence-analysis/repro_fig2_kids_correlation/README.md

 Figure 2 shows the standard two-point correlation function
 \( C(\theta) \) computed from preprocessed KiDS ellipticity data.

+The CSV provided here is the exact precomputed correlation output used in the paper; no access to the raw KiDS catalog is required to reproduce the figure.

 ## Contents

 - **kids_coherence.csv**